tholumuzikhuboni/PortfolioV2/README.md

 npm run dev
 ```

-After a few seconds, your project should be accessible at the address
+After a few seconds, the project should be accessible at the address
 [http://localhost:5173/](http://localhost:5173/)